10267815E/I3E_ASG1/README.md

 6. As the player collects the last energy source, he reactivates the generator and restores power to the facility, winning the game.

 ## Bugs and Limitations.
+After testing, I've found that the player can actually glitch through the wall and bypass it without interacting to open it.

+## Credits and References

+- Crystal 3D model (mesh for the energy sources) was made by me in Maya
+- Door opening sound:https://pixabay.com/sound-effects/search/door%20open/ ("door open" by free_sound community)
+- BGM: https://pixabay.com/music/search/game%20background/?theme=background+music ("Menu Music" by SergeQuadrado)